nop33/si/src/content/blog/year-one-review-plans-funding/index.md

 Similarly, our exchange with leadership and researchers at Oxford's Global Priorities Institute seems to have contributed to minor adjustments to [their plans](https://forum.effectivealtruism.org/posts/LfJtFiDDNqj7Pnwj8/update-on-gpi-s-activities-and-plans-for-2022#Development_of_additional_research_themes).
 A well-attended presentation of our work to >15 GPI researchers indicated lively interest from leading academics of direct relevance to SI’s goals.
 In discussion, we were able to highlight how rigorous research and its authors can support longtermist policy engagement through public backing.
 Hilary Greaves reported that she will help clarify concepts of existential risk for effective policy engagement as a result.

 Career changes have plausibly been another result of our work.
 Organizations such as 80,000 Hours, Effective Thesis, and others have been forwarding promising individuals to us for advice (~33 calls).
 Our advice is at least perceived as helpful.
-Examples range from a young leader deciding to stay in a major French think tank instead of moving on; a promising young scholar deciding to pursue a public policy master instead of going into politics; and a research consultant who decided to make their work more policy-relevant.
+Examples range from a young leader deciding to stay in a major French think tank instead of moving on; a promising young scholar deciding to pursue a public policy master's instead of going into politics; and a research consultant who decided to make their work more policy-relevant.
 We expect most of the value to show only after a few years.

 We have extensively engaged with and advised other policy-related projects on their strategy, communications, or the content of their workshops.
 We are actively coordinating with key policy actors to reduce potential harm from risky activities and actors.
 We also, on a roughly weekly basis, receive inquiries about job openings, internships, or our Longterm Governance Network from junior talent looking for mentorship and exchange, indicating a currently unserved need for more such network support.